How Venice Beach Gang Bangers Taught Me Everything I Know About Travel

 During the last few minutes of daylight, I gleaned the Venice Beach I recognised from the movies.
 Skateboarders.
 California girls on roller-skates.
 Decaying faux-Italian architecture.
 On the surreal runway of the Venice Beach board-walk, the mix is tourists, stylish locals, and scruffy homeless drinking from brown paper bags.
 Everyone was engaged the typical daily routine of Venice – people watching, hanging out, and watching buskers ply their trade.
 I wandered up and down alone, and took everything in.
 Venice Beach was officially the most amazing place I had ever seen.

 Soon after, when darkness descended on 1988 Venice Beach, the mood changed very, very, fast.
 People vanished.
-The side streets away from the boardwalk come to life for just a short while, filled with scurrying people heading away from Venice Beach, heading to anywhere else.
-Along the boardwalk, the turnaround from light to dark is breathtakingly quick – it didn’t take long before the popular crowded day-time-only area was completely empty, apart from the brown paper baggers.
+The side streets away from the boardwalk come to life for just a short while, the scurrying few heading away from Venice Beach, destination: anywhere else.
+Along the boardwalk, the turnaround from light to dark is breathtakingly quick – it didn’t take long before the popular crowded day-time-only area was completely empty, apart from the brown-paper-baggers.

 Almost every shop and restaurant closed up for the night.
 Drapes were pulled.
 The whole daily Venice Beach metamorphosis from colourful hive of human activity, to an inky, quiet, and gritty corner of LA, felt strangely like stop motion.
 It was all new to me, but I had a feeling that Venice Beach in the Winter of 1988 at night seemed like a good time to return to my room.